awi-response/darts-nextgen/docs/dev/arch.md

 This repository is a workspace repository, managed by [Rye](https://rye.astral.sh/).
 Read more about workspaces at the [Rye docs](https://rye.astral.sh/guide/workspaces/).
-Each workspace-member starts with `darts-*` and can be seen as an own package or module, exexpt the `darts-pipeline` member.
+Each workspace-member starts with `darts-*` and can be seen as an own package or module, except the `darts-nextgen` directory which is the top-level package.
 Each package has it's own internal functions and it's public facing API.
 The public facing API of each package MUST follow the following section [API paradigms](#api-paradigms).
-The `darts-pipeline` is a [`virtual` project](https://rye.astral.sh/guide/virtual/), hence it can't be installed as a package and has no public facing API.

 [TOC]